 - What are the skills and experiences you believe are most important to you in achieving your career goals and aspirations?

 - Why do you believe Ithaca College and the School of Music are a good fit for you and your collegiate studies?

-- Students applying for music education are invited to provide a video response to "Why do you want to become a music educator?
-(2-minute maximum) This is not required to submit the Audition Form.
+Students applying for music education are invited to provide a video response to "Why do you want to become a music educator?"
+(2-minute maximum)

-- Please note that all Undergraduate Voice and Sound Recording Technology applicants must submit a video recording.
+*Please note that all Undergraduate Voice, Drum Set, Saxophone, and Sound Recording Technology applicants must submit a video recording.

-Jazz Instrumental Applicants are required to prepare both a classical and jazz audition.
+Jazz Applicants are required to prepare both a classical and jazz audition.

-Applicants are encourage to audition on-campus, in order to demonstrate their ability to improvise with a live rhythm section (provided by Ithaca College).
+Applicants are encouraged to audition on-campus, in order to demonstrate their ability to improvise with a live rhythm section (provided by Ithaca College).